lucrae/texlite/README.md

 # TeXLite

-A tool for writing standard LaTeX documents in Markdown syntax
+A tool for writing standard LaTeX documents in Markdown-style syntax